chibuikemndubuisi20/Tank-Volume-Calculator/README.md

 A Python program for calculating the volume of different tank geometries.

 Features:
-Calculates the volume of cylindrical tanks
+Calculates the volume of cylindrical tanks,
-Calculates the volume of spherical tanks
+Calculates the volume of spherical tanks,
-Calculates the volume of conical tanks
+Calculates the volume of conical tanks,
-Accepts user inputs for dimensions
+Accepts user inputs for dimensions,
-Displays results in cubic metres
+Displays results in cubic metres.

-Technologies
+Technologies:

 Python
 Math library

 How to Run

 Run main.py using Python.